Topfeel

 How to Select Woven Fabrics Based on Target Audience

-Conduct basic market research—surveys, focus groups, or even Instagram polls can reveal what people actually want.
+3. Conduct basic market research—surveys, focus groups, or even Instagram polls.

 • Custom shades help align with seasonal trends